PhillipNordwal/nletcount/README.md

   -h, --help            show this help message and exit -s, --single-char-frequencies
-                        Display single character frequencies
+                        Display single character frequencies -g, --graph-display   Display graphs (requires matplotlib and numpy) -n, --normalized      Display graphs normalized (-g or --graph-display must be set)
   -w WINDOW_WIDTH, --window-width=WINDOW_WIDTH
                         Tally counts of window_width lengthed substrings.
   -f FILT, --filter=FILT
                         Show only counts that contain filt.
-    -p POS, --pos=POS     Require that the filt character specified with -f or --filter be at the pos'th position.
+  -p POS, --pos=POS     Require that the filt character specified with -f or
+                        --filter be at the pos'th position.
 ```